aichaos/rivescript-js/docs/rivescript.md

 in triggers, see [case folding in Unicode](https://www.w3.org/International/wiki/Case_folding).
 If you need to support Unicode symbols in triggers this may cause problems with certain symbols when made lowercase.

+## Global Concat Mode

+The concat (short for concatenation) mode controls how RiveScript joins two lines of code together when a `^Continue` command is used in a source file.
+By default, RiveScript simply joins them together with no symbols inserted in between ("none"); the other options are "newline" which joins them with line breaks, or "space" which joins them with a single space character.

+RiveScript source files can define a *local, file-scoped* setting for this by using e.g. `! local concat = newline`, which affects how the continuations are joined in the lines that follow.

+Be careful when changing the global concat setting if you're using a RiveScript personality written by somebody else; if they were relying on the default concat behavior (didn't specify a `! local concat` option), then changing the global default will potentially cause formatting issues or trigger matching issues when using that personality.

+I strongly recommend that you **do not** use this option if you intend to ever share your RiveScript personality with others; instead, explicitly spell out the local concat mode in each source file.
+It might sound like it will save you a lot of typing by not having to copy and paste a `! local concat` option, but it will likely lead to misbehavior in your RiveScript personality when you give it to somebody else to use in their bot.

 ## Custom Error Messages